keniaoquendo/Project-1-EDA/README.md

 * Topic: Healthcare
 * Analysis: Factors affecting COVID-19 death rates

 The subject of this analysis is healthcare - specifically, COVID-19 death rates.
 The chosen factors for hypothesis testing is if population density affects COVID-19 death rate, and if vaccination rates affect COVID-19 death rates.
-The data was collected from U.S. Census, U.S. Department of Health & Human Services (HHS), Centers for Disease Control and Prevention (CDC).
+The data was collected from the U.S. Census, U.S. Department of Health & Human Services (HHS), and Centers for Disease Control and Prevention (CDC).
 - Time and scope were limiting factors:
     - Cummulative vaccination data, totaling years 2020-2023
     - Only states were chosen - all other U.S. territories were removed from the dataset